jrreed83/thebitstream/content/posts/how-to-workflow-automation/index.md

 ## Experimenting with make.com (aka Make)

 In Make, workflows are called "scenarios".
-As an experiment, I built a simple scenario that uses an OpenAI assitant to convert old written content into short blog post drafts, and emails them on for review.
+For my first foray into automation, I built a simple scenario that uses an OpenAI assitant to convert old written content into short blog post drafts, and emails them on for review.
 Everything is managed through a single Google Sheet.
 Here's what the scenario looks like in the Make dashboard:

 ![Make.com automation](./figures/make_automation.png)

 Implementing this was very easy.
 The most tedious part was setting up my Google credentials.
 Even that wasn't hard, just unfamiliar.
 You end up having to access your Google Cloud account, which I hadn't done before.

+### Why No-Code is not my Ideal Choice

 I have nothing bad to say about Make.
 It's a fantastic service, it's just not the right tool for me.
 I prefer programming over working a user interface, no matter how great it is.
 Programming takes more work, but in return you get more power, more flexibility, and more independence.